 Because CVs are meant to broadcast information to potential employers, sometimes our focus gets stuck on things like formatting and getting the dates of our past work experience right.
 But just as important as the details themselves are good writing and sharp keywords that will make that recruiter want to pick up the phone and bring you in for an interview.

 So what exactly do recruiters and hiring managers want to see?
 To be sure, this will vary significantly depending on your industry and ideal career, but one thing is certain: There are some words that you want to avoid, and others that you want to make sure you include.

-We spoke with Alisha Miranda of #alishainthebiz, author of the Millennial's guide to surviving (and thriving) unemployment, who coaches women and young people on career pathing, technology leadership, and professional development.
+We spoke with Alisha Miranda of #alishainthebiz, author of Surviving Job Loss: A Millennial's Guide to Unemployment, who coaches women and young people on career pathing, technology leadership and professional development.
 Miranda sheds some more light on which CV words to nix and which to play up, so that you can send off your CV with confidence.

 Conversely, one of the best things you can do is to use language that sounds like a solution or action.
 In other words, use your CV to show, not tell.

 Miranda recommends including words like 'built', 'produced' or 'managed' to demonstrate leadership and independence.
 If you can describe a time when you were the 'first' person to make something new happen at work, this will also help you stand out as an innovative and dedicated employee.

 Another way to make your CV pop is to include words that reflect strong personal and professional values.
 Instead of saying you are a 'team player', Miranda recommends weaving in words that demonstrate this is part of your work ethic, such as 'collaboration', 'partnership' or 'dependable'.
 It’s easy to say you work well with others; it’s another thing to prove this is the case.